Roman Catholic Diocese of Rochester: 1881 to 1900

 In September 1893, Saint Bernard's Seminary opened in Rochester with 39 seminarians and eight faculty members.
-The faculty included Edward Hanna as professor of dogmatic theology and Reverend Andrew Breen as professor of Hebrew and Scripture.
+The faculty included Edward Hanna as professor of dogmatic theology and Andrew Breen as professor of Hebrew and Scripture.
 McQuaid himself taught homiletics there.
 By 1910, Saint Bernard's had an enrollment of 233 seminarians, second only to St. Mary's Seminary in Baltimore.

 In 1896, Pope Leo XIII transferred four more southern counties (Schuyler, Tioga, Chemung, and Steuben) from the Diocese of Buffalo to the Diocese of Rochester, forming its current boundaries.